Youth Crime Solicitors

 In the Youth Court, attendance of a parent or guardian is mandatory for a child under the age of 16.
 In some cases, parents/guardians maybe considered responsible for addressing their child’s offending behaviour and may be involved in various programmes to prevent reoffending.

-Why choose Lawtons youth offending solicitors?
+Why choose Lawtons youth crime solicitors?

 We understand how distressing it is for children and their family to be facing a criminal conviction.
 Equally, we understand the serious impact that a conviction can have on a child’s future.
 A strong defence can make a huge difference in the type of penalty imposed and, in some cases, may lead to charges being dropped.